xBuke/legali/docs/IMPLEMENTATION_GUIDE.md

 # Go to: Settings → Environment Variables
 # Add all variables from .env

-# 6. Update Clerk redirect URLs with production domain
+# 6. Update NextAuth.js URLs with production domain
 # Update Stripe webhook URL with production domain

 # 7. Deploy to production